-Nonoccupational application-related acute exposures to Roundup can also occur during residential applications of Roundup to control problem weeds in the home and garden.
-These applications will be primarily spot treatments and edging, utilizing very small quantities on a few occasions during a year.
-Occupational exposure data, normalized to a kilogram of glyphosate applied basis, showed the highest exposure was 28 μg of glyphosate/kg body wt/kg of glyphosate applied (Lavy et al., 1992).
+Non-occupational application-related acute exposures to Roundup® can also occur during residential exposure was 28 μg of glyphosate/kg body weight/kg of glyphosate applied (Lavy et al., 1992).
 It was acknowledged that homeowners may not be well trained in application techniques nor always utilize appropriate personal protective equipment.
-Therefore, the maximum residential exposure was estimated to be 10-fold greater than the highest measured for the forestry workers (up to 280 μg/kg body wt/kg applied).
-If a homeowner applied an entire 10-L container of Ready-To-Use Roundup spray solution (1% glyphosate concentration) and experienced such an exaggerated exposure, the summed inhalation and dermal exposure would be 28 μg/kg body wt or about 50% of the peak acute occupational exposure.
-Based on this analysis, the risk assessment for adult occupational application-related exposure is sufficient to cover nonoccupational homeowner exposures.
+Therefore the maximum residential exposure was estimated to be 10-fold greater than the highest measured for the forestry workers (up to 280 μg/kg body weight/kg applied).
+If a homeowner applied an entire 10-litre container of ready-to-use Roundup® spray solution (1% glyphosate concentration), and experienced such an exaggerated exposure, the summed inhalation and dermal exposure would be 28 μg/kg body weight, or about 50% of the peak acute occupational exposure.
+Based on this analysis, the risk assessment for adult occupational application-related exposure is sufficient to cover non-occupational homeowner exposures.